liquidinvestigations/hoover-snoop2/docs/docs-readme.md

   up the build process for readthedocs), the versions for the various libraries that we do install (only `django` and `rest_framework` and their dependencies) will be out of sync from the main code repository.
+- There are two warnings that we would want to silence, since they're not problems related to the docs and make it harder to keep an eye on the errors:

+  - ` Config value: 'dev_addr'.
+Warning: The use of the IP address '0.0.0.0' suggests ...` -- we're running this with docker, so we must bind to all interfaces
+  - `WARNING -  Overwriting existing registered function lunr-multi-trimmer-en` -- happens when we enable search `prebuilt_index` with the python runner.

 [^1]: <https://github.com/mkdocs/mkdocs/issues/1289#issuecomment-331021585>
 [^2]: <https://github.com/mkdocstrings/mkdocstrings/issues/141>